patrick-klein/DVDNetflixScraper/README.md

 1972
 ```

-Because there is ambiguity some movies/shows, you can also specify the year when loading a movie from a search.
+Because there is ambiguity with some movies/shows, you can also specify the year when loading from a search.
 This will only load a result if it matches +/- 1 year.

 ```
 >>> session.load_movie('Alice in Wonderland',2010)